Unleash/unleash/website/docs/advanced/keycloak-group-sync.md

 ### Step 6: Create a new Client Scope and Map Groups {#keycloak-step-6}

-Navigate to the "Client Scopes" page select "Create Client Scope".
+Navigate to the "Client Scopes" page and select "Create Client Scope".

 ![The Keycloak Client Scopes page with the Create Client Scope button highlighted.](/img/setup-keycloak-sync-6.png)